 • Chew slowly and make the most of every bite.
 It takes about 20 minutes for the brain to register fullness, after you’ve eaten.

-• Cut out distractions like eating in front of the TV or the computer.
+• Cut out distractions like eating in front of your phone, TV or computer.

 • Have a little of what you want so you feel satisfied, then stop.

 • Be in the moment while you’re eating, rather than thinking about what happened yesterday or what your plans are for tomorrow.